EvoLib/evo-lib/examples/09_interactive_envs/README.md

 - debug output

 Rendering is separated from simulation.

-This allows:

-- headless training
-- reproducible evaluation
-- parallel execution
+This separation simplifies future support for parallel evaluation.

 ---